jmazor/pemacs/README.md

 Change /modules/prelude-company.el and /modules/cpplint.el directories for your machine

+create a .gnus.el if you want to use gnus mail reader

 If anyone ever uses this you are encouraged to fork your own copy and modify /core/prelude-packages.el and the rest of the config to your own liking.
 Packages installed are modified via /modules/modules.el and their respective files.
 /vendor is for packages not included in melpa.